BradHacker/hackclub/workshops/dodge/README.md

 p5.js works by automatically calling two special functions: `setup()` and `draw()` to create the visuals on your webpage.
 We'll be writing our own code in these functions, so that p5.js can then run our code.

-Double-click `game.js` to open, and add these functions (type them out, don't copy and paste!).
+Double-click `index.js` to open, and these functions should be there:

 ```js
 function setup() {